PentBeear/PentBeear/README.md

 ## Hello :)

 ### About Me
-  - I'm a generic high school student who wants to make things.
+  - I'm a generic college student who wants to make things.
   - 3D Printer's are my favorite hobby.
-  - Fabric is better than Forge.
+  - Quilt is better than Fabric.

 ### What I Do
-  - I make apps or firmware for microcontrollers usually (Think home automation backends and such).
+  - I make firmware for microcontrollers and more recently have started playing with the Quilt API for Minecraft.
-  - I don't post on my public Github frequently most of my repos are private.
+  - A majority of my repo's are private although some that i think others may find useful are public.

 ### My Future Plans
   - Go to college without being in horrible debt.
   - Survive climate change.